Ahmetenesyensiz/SentimentalAnalysis/README.md

-# moodAnalysis
+# SentimentalAnalysis
-Mood Analysis with Python
+Sentimental Analysis with Python